Datasilk/Core/README.md

 3. copy `/Core/layout.html` into the root of your ASP.NET Core web application.
 You can make edits to this file if you need to add custom HTML within the `<head></head>` tag or the foot of your website layout.

+4. copy `/Core/access-denied.html` into the root of your ASP.NET Core web application.

 4. Open your `/Startup.cs` class file and replace everything (including the namespace) with: `public class Startup: Datasilk.Startup{ }`

 5. Open your Project Properties, select the `Application` tab, and change `startup object` to use `Datasilk.Program`